Green Flag awards for 71 Scottish parks

 Altogether 71 parks from across Scotland have been presented with the Green Flag Award this year.
 The accolade recognises the provision of clean, safe outdoor space - making sure that everyone has access to quality green and open spaces the length and breadth of the country.

-The list has been significantly boosted this year by the arrival of five park entries which have never received the award before - Fairmilehead Park and Lauriston Castle Park in Edinburgh, Slessor Gardens in Dundee,Victoria Park in Aberdeen and Breadalbane Park in Stirling which received one of our Community Green Flags.
+The list has been significantly boosted this year by the arrival of six park entries which have never received the award before - Fairmilehead Park and Lauriston Castle Park in Edinburgh, Slessor Gardens in Dundee,Victoria Park in Aberdeen, Causewayhead Park in Stirling and Breadalbane Park in Stirling which received one of our Community Green Flags.
 The full national list of award winners can be found here.

 Like all parks and open spaces they make a tangible positive contribution to the nation’s well-being, with proven links between physical and mental health and easy access to safe, clean and inspiring green spaces.
 These awards are recognition for those parks making the most positive contribution and are important recognition for the part they play in the nation’s better health outcomes.

 The Green Flag Award, administered in Scotland by Keep Scotland Beautiful, is the benchmark for green spaces and recognises the hard work of managers, staff and volunteers who help ensure that outdoor areas provide local everyone of all ages with a safe, clean and inspiring local environment.

 Scotland’s winning parks are run by a diverse list of bodies, including local authorities, community trusts a voluntary groups.
 Amongst the 2018 award winners there are two green spaces which have been awarded the coveted Community Award, Corstorphine Hill Community Walled Garden and Breadalbane Park in Stirling.
 The Community Award recognises the effort that volunteers and community groups put into maintaining our green spaces to a standard that can be enjoyed by all.